BlueOcean-FN/Get_Cookin/README.md

 FOOD_KEY'`
 - `npm install` to install dependencies
 - `npm run build` to build the front end
-- `npm run serve' to start the server
+- `npm run serve` to start the server and connect to the database
-- Navigate to `localhost:3000' to start the app!
+- Navigate to `http://localhost:3000` to start the app!

 ## Backers